Skip to content

 DEEinwiederholungsmaximum (1RM)

-The one-repetition maximum (1RM) is the greatest load that can be lifted through a full range of motion for a given exercise in a single maximal effort with proper form, serving as the gold-standard measure of maximal dynamic strength.
-Percentage-based training zones (e.g., 60–70% 1RM for hypertrophy, ≥85% 1RM for strength) are typically derived from the 1RM.
-Direct testing carries injury risk in untrained or older individuals; validated prediction equations (e.g., Epley, Brzycki) estimate 1RM from submaximal repetition-to-failure tests, though accuracy decreases above 5–10 reps.
-Progressive overload is operationalized as periodic 1RM increases over a training cycle; declining 1RM with age reflects both sarcopenia and dynapenia.
+The one-repetition maximum (1RM) is the heaviest load you can lift through a full range of motion, for one all-out rep with proper form.
+It is the gold-standard measure of your maximal dynamic strength.
+Percentage-based training zones are usually set from your 1RM (for example, 60 to 70% for muscle growth, 85% or more for strength).
+Direct testing carries injury risk in untrained or older people.
+So validated prediction equations (like Epley and Brzycki) can estimate your 1RM from sub-maximal reps-to-failure tests.
+But the accuracy drops above 5 to 10 reps.
+Progressive overload is put into practice as periodic increases in your 1RM over a training cycle.
+And a declining 1RM with age reflects both sarcopenia (muscle loss) and dynapenia (strength loss).

 Sources